simpleinjector/Documentation/source/testintegration.rst

 Integration Testing Performance Considerations
 ==============================================

 Because of the desired level of isolation, each integration test should, ideally, get its own DI Container instance.
 But registering components and verifying the container can take a considerable amount of time, especially when the Container contains a large set of registrations.
 Especially the verification process can take a considerable amount of time and resources.
-During verification, Simple Injector tries to resolve all registered components, which will cause the creation of expression trees, generation of Intermediate Language code, and the JIT compilation of that IL into machine code.
+During verification, Simple Injector tries to resolve all registered components, which will cause the creation of expression trees, generation of Intermediate Language (IL) code, and the JIT compilation of that IL into machine code.

 That's a lot of overhead in case the integration test is only interested in a small part of the application's entire object structure.
 Especially when your application contains a large set of integration tests and a large set of application components.